aleqss/efficient-bridgelets/README.md

-This is the code that performs experimental evaluation of the dynamic programming approach to computing the sizes of bridgelets, which were recently introduced by Krumm [1].
+This code provides a dynamic programming approach for efficiently computing with bridgelets, which were recently introduced by John Krumm [1].
+It in particular performs an experimental evaluation of computing the sizes of bridgelets.

 To run it, you need a compiler set that supports C++17; make; cmake; and python3 with libraries listed in [requirements file](requirements.txt) to make